top of page

 Director

-Dana Clayton
+Dana Clayton (she/her)

 With two decades of experience in healthcare operations and technology, Dana is currently the Chief Operating Officer at FOLX Health, a Telehealth company that serves the LGBTQ+ community.
 She moved to Wenham with her wife in 2017, returning to her wife’s hometown to raise their family.
 She is Mommy to two incredible humans, an obsessive researcher, lover of good coffee, neutrals and soft lighting.
 As a queer person with a family in the HW community, Dana is incredibly grateful to the founding members of the HWHRC and excited to support diversity and inclusion efforts in our town.